 4. Don’t Fight Sleep

 If you grow sleepy at 9 pm, go to bed – even if you normally go to sleep at midnight every night.
 Our bodies are constantly speaking to us.
 All we have to do is listen to them.

 TV and computer screens suppress our bodies’ melatonin production.
 Melatonin is the hormone that makes us tired.
 Instead of watching TV until you’re ready to fall asleep or keeping the TV on while trying to sleep, turn it off!

 6. Keep Your Bedroom Quiet, Dark, and Cool

 In addition to turning your TV off, turn off any lamps and hide any bright lights coming from electronics.

 It’s natural for our bodies to get warmer when we age, so keep your bedroom at a cooler temperature then the rest of the house.
 This tip will mainly help you stay asleep rather than falling asleep.

 7. Hide Your Alarm Clock

 In this day and age, most people use their smartphones as their alarm clocks.
-But if you still use an alarm clock, turn the screen away from you.
+However, if you still use an alarm clock, turn the screen away from you.
 Constantly being able to watch something such as the time tick away can be distracting.
-Not to mention the light the clock gives off could be annoying.
+The light generated by the numbers display could be annoying.